ahmadkaouk/reverse-proxy-rs/README.md

 ![](resources/architecture.png)

 ## Components
-- Client: A lightweight client to communicate with the Reverse Proxy Server via gRPC>
+- Client: A lightweight client to communicate with the Reverse Proxy Server via gRPC.
-- Server:
+- Server: The server is composed of a cache system and a HTTP client.
+It serves the requests received from the client.

 ## Usage
 ### Client